MicrosoftDocs/visualstudio-docs/docs/debugger/create-custom-views-of-native-objects.md

 2. What the value of an object of that type should look like (the `DisplayString` element).

-3. What the members of the type should look like when the user expands it in a variable window (the `Expand` node).
+3. What the members of the type should look like when the user expands the type in a variable window (the `Expand` node).

 #### Templated classes
 The `Name` attribute of the `Type` element accepts an asterisk `*` as a wildcard character that can be used for templated class names.